aiadvocates/pytorchblitz/datasets/datasets.md

 ## Preparing your data for training with DataLoaders

-Now we have a organized mechansim for managing data which is great but there is still a lot of manual work we would have to do train a model.
+Now we have a organized mechansim for managing data which is great, but there is still a lot of manual work we would have to do train a model with our Dataset.

-For example if we wanted to train a model with our dataset we would have to manually maintain the code for
+For example we would have to manually maintain the code for:
-- Data batching
+- Batching
-- Suffling data
+- Suffling
-- Distributing sata across multiple parallel processes and GPUs
+- Parallel batch distribution

-The PyTorch Dataloader ```torch.utils.data.DataLoader``` is an iterator that handles all of this complexity for us enabling us to load a dataset and train our model
+The PyTorch Dataloader ```torch.utils.data.DataLoader``` is an iterator that handles all of this complexity for us enabling us to load a dataset and focusing on train our model.

 ```python